atingupta2006/oci-multi-tier-web-app-ecommerce/deployment/terraform/backup-2025-12-07-101407/option-1/README.md

-# BharatMart OCI Deployment - Terraform Configuration (Single All-in-One VM)
+# BharatMart OCI Deployment - Terraform Configuration

-This directory contains Terraform configuration files for deploying BharatMart infrastructure on Oracle Cloud Infrastructure (OCI) using a **single all-in-one VM** that hosts both frontend and backend services.
+This directory contains Terraform configuration files for deploying BharatMart infrastructure on Oracle Cloud Infrastructure (OCI) using OCI Resource Manager.

 ## Overview

 This Terraform configuration creates a minimal but complete infrastructure setup for BharatMart:

-- **VCN** (Virtual Cloud Network) with public subnet only
+- **VCN** (Virtual Cloud Network) with public and private subnets
 - **Internet Gateway** for public subnet connectivity
+- **NAT Gateway** (optional) for private subnet outbound connectivity
-- **Security Lists** with appropriate rules for direct access to the VM
+- **Security Lists** with appropriate rules for Load Balancer and Compute instances
+- **Compute Instances** (configurable count) for BharatMart backend API
-- **Single Compute Instance** (all-in-one) hosting both frontend and backend API
+- **Load Balancer** with health checks and backend configuration

-**Note:** This is a simplified deployment option ideal for development, testing, or training purposes.
-For production, consider using `option-2` (multi-VM with Load Balancer) or `option-3` (instance pools with auto-scaling).

 ## Prerequisites